zunda-arrow/zunda-arrow.github.io/src/pages/blog/aporia.md

 published-on: 09/01/2024
 ---

-Two years ago, I started development of my window manager, [Aporia](https://github.com/Lunarmagpie/aporia).
+A bit over a year ago, I started development of my window manager, [Aporia](https://github.com/Lunarmagpie/aporia).
 As someone who loves the command line, I wanted to be able to log in without a graphical interface but none of the options at the time had the visuals that I wanted.
 Although I love the progrom [Ly](https://github.com/fairyglade/ly) written by FairyGlade, the visuals became boring to me after a while.
 I was also wanting to do something above my skill